Sparse Control of Quantum Systems: Theory of the optimal control problem

 and

-\end{proposition} \begin{proof} Since we can split our functional into a sum of a nonconvex and a nonsmooth part, the result can be deduced from the very general differential calculus of Clarke \cite{C:1990:SIAM}.
-Because this calculus is somewhat intricate and not common knowledge beyond the mathematical control theory community, and because of the importance of the optimality system, we prefer to give a more elementary proof.
+\end{proposition} \begin{proof} Since we can split our functional into a sum of a nonconvex and a nonsmooth part, the result can be deduced from the general differential calculus of Clarke \cite{C:1990:SIAM}.
+Because this calculus is somewhat intricate and due to the importance of the optimality system, we prefer to give a more elementary proof.